lefos99/dvc-demo/README.md

 ## 📈 Key DVC Features Demonstrated

 ### 1. **Data Versioning**
-- Original dataset is tracked with `dvc add`
+- Original dataset is tracked directly in Git
-- Changes to data are automatically detected
+- Changes to data are automatically detected by DVC
 - Data integrity is maintained with checksums
+- DVC tracks data dependencies in the pipeline

 ### 2. **Pipeline Management**
 - Declarative pipeline definition in `dvc.yaml`